transmissions11/chug-splash/README.md

 We'll get to the exact details of the hash onion in a second.
 First we need to describe the basic `chugsplash` transaction structure.

-The `TransactionBundleExecutor` can either create a new contract or call an existing contrac*.
+The `TransactionBundleExecutor` can either create a new contract or call an existing contract.
 Each "action" that you want to take is defined by:

 ```ts